This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Splint or cast: You may need a splint or cast to help support your wrist and hand while the radial nerve heals.
 A splint or cast helps extend your fingers and wrist so you can use them as much as possible.

 - Physical therapy: Physical therapy helps you with special exercises.
 These exercises help make your bones and muscles strong and flexible.

 - Transcutaneous electrical nerve stimulation: This therapy applies a gentle electric current to your muscles and may help reduce your pain.

 - Surgery: You may need surgery to repair the radial nerve.
-Ask your caregiver for more information about radial nerve surgery.
+Ask your healthcare provider for more information about radial nerve surgery.

 What are the risks of radial nerve palsy?